SysKitTeam/docs-point/microsoft365-inventory/explore-your-microsoft-365-dashboard.md

 You can use Dashboard to:

-* **see what was happening in your Microsoft 365 environment** at a glance
+* **See what was happening in your Microsoft 365 environment** at a glance.
-* **find summary data** on your workspaces, internal and external users, sharing links, and used storage - all numbers are drillable, taking you to the related reports, which will show more details
+* **Find summary data** on your workspaces, internal and external users, sharing links, and used storage - all numbers are drillable, taking you to the related reports, which will show more details.
-* **detect potential issues**, for example, if your environment has inactive or orphaned workspaces
+* **Detect potential issues**, for example, if your environment has inactive or orphaned workspaces.

-The Dahboard is the home page of Syskit Point and shows as soon as you log in.
+The Dashboard is the home page of Syskit Point and shows as soon as you log in.

 The **Syskit Point** Dashboard shows Syskit Point administrators the following information in the tiles:
  * Inventory